selfcommunity/developers-doc/docs/apireference/v2/post/upvote_for_a_specific_post.md

 title: Upvote for a Specific Post
 ---

-This endpoint upvotes a specific post
+This endpoint upvotes (with a relative reaction) a specific post

 :::info